zsparal/api-documentation/source/payments/hosted-checkout.rst

 When setting up a subsequent payment for the same customer, the customer will automatically be shown any cards they previously used on the same device.

-Please note customer consent is required to support one-click payments.
+Customer consent is required to support one-click payments.

 .. figure:: images/mollie-checkout-example-b@2x.jpg